-You might be under the impression that brumation is the same as hibernation.
+You may think that brumation is the same as hibernation.
 And in fact, the two processes are quite similar.
-Both processes are dormancy, triggered by drops in temperature and reduced daylight hours.
+Both processes are dormancy triggered by drops in temperature and reduced daylight hours.

 - Hibernation occurs in endothermic (warm-blooded) animals.
 It’s defined by a deliberate reduction in body temperature caused by a slowed metabolic rate.
 Snakes are ectotherms, so they do not lower their body temperature deliberately.
 Instead, they brumate to prevent their body temperature from falling too low.

 - Animals that hibernate sleep throughout the winter.
-Snakes do not sleep when they brumate; they are less active.
+Snakes do not sleep when they brumate, but are less active.
 If there’s an unusually warm day in the winter, snakes may venture out of their hiding place for a while before returning in the evening.

-- Snakes still need to drink water when brumating.
+- Snakes still need water when brumating.
 When mammals hibernate, they go without both food and water throughout the process.

 - During brumation, snakes and other reptiles can tolerate low oxygen levels.
 Turtles can even brumate underwater and in the mud.
 Hibernating mammals, of course, can’t.